StochLab/SlopedTerrainLinearPolicy/README.md

         python train_policy.py

-The above command starts the training in the default and the best by far hyperparameter and experiment settings.However, the following parameters can be customized in the training as desired b the user.
+The above command starts the training in the default and the best by far hyperparameters and experiment settings.
+However, the following parameters can be customized in the training as desired by the user.

 | Parameter     |About        |  type |
 |:-------------:|:-------------:| -----:|